Manixhor/Manixhor/README.md

 ## Hi there 👋

+Hello, my name is Manikanta, and I’m a recent graduate in Computer Science Engineering from Vellore Institute Technology  Amaravati.
+Over the past few years, I developed a strong interest in data and problem solving.
+One of my prominent projects was Water Potability Prediction using Machine Learning, where I worked with data preprocessing, Using ML models I got accuracy of 86%  and I have used some of the ML algorithms like Logistic regression,Random Forest, support vector machine and KNN algorithm  I also built a Reverse Auction System where sellers could place lower bids than their opponents.
+I gained hands-on experience with software development, and reliability in a system.
+To further strengthen my technical foundation, I’ve completed certifications in AWS Cloud practitioner, Microsoft Power Platform, CS50 in Python programming.
+These have enhanced both my analytical and technical capabilities.
+As a fresher, I’m eager to tackle real-world problems, and I’m excited about the opportunity to grow and contribute to a team like yours.

 <!--
 **Manixhor/Manixhor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.